-Denations by all sections of the community, together with fund raising activities have helped to boost income and in particular funds earmarked for the renewal of the Prayer Hall roof.
+Donations by all sections of the community, together with fund raising activities have helped to boost income and in particular funds earmarked for the purchase of a new sefer torah, to be dedicated in 2016, the Synagogue's 60th anniversary year.
 In addition day to day costs continue to be regularly monitored and reviewed, to ensure that they remain competitive and provide best value for member services.
-Costs will continue to be monitored closely in 2014 and beyond.
+Costs will continue to be monitored closely in 2015 and beyond.

-South West Essex & Settlement Reform Synagogue Report of the Trustees For The Year Ended 31 December 2013
+South West Essex & Settlement Reform Synagogue Report of the Trustees For The Year Ended 31 December 2014